 Sublimation Transfer Color is Off

 This is a big one and I know it’s a huge headache for a lot of new sublimation crafters.
 You have this beautiful image you’ve designed on your computer, but when you transfer it to your substrate, your color is TERRIBLE.
-There’s one major culprit:
+There are a few culprits:

 No ICC Profile

 The main problem is that you probably do not have an ICC profile installed in your image software.
-This is super important for getting the correct color in your images if you are using a converted printer like an Epson.
+This can be super important for getting the correct color in your images if you are using a converted printer like an Epson.

 Sublimation printers, however, will do their color correction within the printer, so you shouldn’t have to worry about installing an ICC profile for sublimation-specific printers.